Skip to content

 9. Knowledge And Business Process Outsourcing (KPO / BPO) Services – Pro For Nearshoring.

-Especially if two countries have similar cultures, nearshoring is a pro for Knowledge Process Outsourcing (KPO) such as market research, equity research, legal process management, medical content & services and education and publishing.
-Also, this goes the same for Business process outsourcing (BPO) such as data entry, customer care, finance and accounting, transcription, website services, HR support and payroll processing.
+Especially if two countries have similar cultures, nearshoring is a pro for Knowledge Process Outsourcing (KPO) such as market research, equity research, legal process management, education and publishing.
+Also, this goes the same for Business Process Outsourcing (BPO) such as data entry, customer care, finance and accounting, transcription, website services, HR support and payroll processing.

 10. Amount of Business Travel – Pro For Nearshoring.